 Unlike some towns, Hilham isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Hilham are a mix of both white- and blue-collar jobs.
 Overall, Hilham is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Hilham who work in healthcare (22.06%), teaching (10.29%), and office and administrative support (9.56%).

-The population of Hilham has a very low overall level of education: only 7.91% of people over 25 hold a 4-year college degree or higher.
+The citizens of Hilham have a very low rate of college education: just 7.91% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Hilham in 2022 was $27,415, which is lower middle income relative to Tennessee and the nation.
 This equates to an annual income of $109,660 for a family of four.
 However, Hilham contains both very wealthy and poor people as well.